jundalisay/sp/content/en/research/voltaire/newton/part-2/chapter-02.md

 The rays of the full moon produce no perceptible heat in the focus of a burning glass, although they produce considerable light.
 The reason is clear.

 The degrees of heat are always proportional to the density of the rays.

-Now it is proven that the sun, at the same elevation, darts ninety thousand times more rays than the full moon reflects to us on the horizon.
+The sun, at the same elevation, darts 90,000 times more rays than the full moon reflects to us on the horizon.

-Thus, for moonlight rays at the focus of a burning glass to produce only as much heat as sunlight would on a surface of the same size as the glass, there would need to be ninety thousand times more rays there than there are.
+Thus, for moonlight rays at the focus of a burning glass to produce only as much heat as sunlight would on a surface of the same size as the glass, there would need to be 90,000 times more rays there than there are.

-Those who have wished to make two beings of light and fire have therefore been mistaken, basing themselves on the fact that not every fire gives light and not every light gives heat: it is as if one made two beings of everything that can serve two uses.
+Those who have wished to make 2 beings of light and fire have therefore been mistaken.

+They based themselves on the fact that not every fire gives light and not every light gives heat: it is as if one made two beings of everything that can serve two uses.

-This fire is darted in all directions from the radiant point; that is why it is seen from every side: it must therefore always be considered with the geometers as lines radiating from a center to the circumference.
+This fire is darted in all directions from the radiant point.
+- That is why it is seen from every side.

+It must therefore always be considered with the geometers as lines radiating from a center to the circumference.

 Thus every bundle, every mass, every shaft of rays, coming from the sun or any fire, must be considered as a cone whose base is on our pupil and whose tip is in the fire that darts it.

 This matter of fire shoots from the sun to us and to Saturn, etc., with a speed that overwhelms the imagination.